-For fiscal 2016, as in previous years, financial performance was based on the level of achievement of the earnings before interest, income taxes, depreciation, amortization, gain on disposal of a business, acquisition, restructuring and other costs ("Adjusted EBITDA") as set forth in the Company's financial statements, realized after adjustments described below ("Market-Adjusted EBITDA") when compared to the EBITDA set forth in the fiscal 2016 budget approved by the Board ("Budgeted EBITDA").
-When determining the budgets, Management establishes assumptions with respect to market factors that have an impact on the Company's results.
-These include the average block market per pound of cheese, the spread (being the relationship between the average block market per pound of cheese and the cost of milk as raw material), the average butter market price per pound, as well as dairy ingredient prices and currency exchange rates.
+For fiscal 2017, as in previous years, financial performance was based on the level of achievement of the earnings before interest, income taxes, depreciation, amortization, acquisition and restructuring costs ("Adjusted EBITDA") as set forth in the Company's financial statements, when compared to the EBITDA established in the fiscal 2017 budget approved by the Board ("Budgeted EBITDA"), after adjustments for the market assumptions described below (the Budgeted EBITDA, when adjusted, the "Market-Adjusted Budgeted EBITDA").
+When determining the budget, Management establishes assumptions with respect to market factors that have an impact on the Company's results.
+These include the average block market per pound of cheese, the spread (being the relationship between the average block market per pound of cheese and the cost of milk as raw material), dairy ingredient prices, international selling prices, as well as currency exchange rates.
 Such market factors and their impact on the Company's results are discussed in the Management's Discussion and Analysis accompanying the Company's financial statements.

-In order to determine the level of achievement of Adjusted EBITDA realized by the Company compared to the Budgeted EBITDA for purposes of the bonus calculation, the Company reconciles Adjusted EBITDA realized to take into consideration the assumptions used when preparing the Budgeted EBITDA.
-The Market-Adjusted EBITDA therefore excludes the impact of market factors that have an effect on EBITDA, but on which the executive officers have no control.
-Bonuses are therefore paid based on the level of achievement of Market-Adjusted EBITDA when compared to Budgeted EBITDA.
+In order to determine the level of achievement of Adjusted EBITDA realized by the Company compared to the Market-Adjusted Budgeted EBITDA for purposes of the bonus calculation, the Company adjusts Budgeted EBITDA by taking into consideration the market assumptions used when preparing the Budgeted EBITDA.
+The Market-Adjusted Budgeted EBITDA therefore excludes the impact of market factors that have an effect on EBITDA, but on which the executive officers have no control.
+Bonuses are therefore paid based on the level of achievement of Adjusted EBITDA when compared to Market-Adjusted Budgeted EBITDA.

-Under the annual incentive (bonus) plan, a bonus can only be paid if at least 85% of the Budgeted EBITDA is met by the Company, or the relevant division, depending on the executive officer.
-Similarly, the maximum bonus amount can only be earned if the Company, or the relevant division, meets or exceeds 105% of Budgeted EBITDA.
-Bonus payments are made proportionately to the level actually achieved above 85% of Budgeted EBITDA until the maximum of 105% of Budgeted EBITDA.
+Under the annual incentive (bonus) plan, a bonus can only be paid if at least 85% of the Market-Adjusted Budgeted EBITDA is met by the Company, or the relevant division, depending on the executive officer.
+Similarly, the maximum bonus amount can only be earned if the Company, or the relevant division, meets or exceeds 105% of Market-Adjusted Budgeted EBITDA.
+Bonus payments are made proportionately to the level actually achieved above 85% of Market-Adjusted Budgeted EBITDA until the maximum of 105% of Market-Adjusted Budgeted EBITDA.
 In connection with its responsibilities as compensation committee, the Corporate Governance and HR Committee has discretion to either award compensation absent the achievement of the performance goals established or to reduce or increase the size of any payout.
-Such discretion was not exercised during fiscal 2016 with respect to NEOs.
+Such discretion was not exercised during fiscal 2017 with respect to NEOs.

-For fiscal 2016, the payout percentage for superior performance (105% of the financial performance target or more) of the Chief Executive Officer was increased to bring his maximum total direct compensation above the first quartile.
-All other payout percentages established for the bonuses to be awarded to NEOs for threshold (85% of the financial performance target), target (100% of the financial performance target) and superior performance (105% of the financial performance target or more) remained the same as the payout percentages used for fiscal 2015.
+For fiscal 2017, the payout percentages established for the bonuses to be awarded to NEOs for threshold (85% of the financial performance target), target (100% of the financial performance target) and superior performance (105% of the financial performance target or more) remained the same as the payout percentages used for fiscal 2016.
 The contributions to total direct compensation resulting from those payout percentages were generally in line with the Company's compensation policy.